-Milwaukee County File #19-27, was referred to the Office on African American Affairs to analyze the report from a racial equity lens and Title VI requirement.
-To recap, File #19-27, is an informational update by Milwaukee County Transit System, for MCTS NEXT Redesign.
+Milwaukee County File #19-442, was referred to the Office on African American Affairs to analyze the report from a racial equity lens and Title VI requirement.
+To recap, File #19-442, is an informational update by Milwaukee County Transit System, for assistance and recommendations to the department's proposed budget Fiscal Year 2020.

 At the start of 2019, Milwaukee County embarked on the process of normalizing conversations around Racial Equity by offering training to all levels of leadership (Department heads and Elected Offices).
-OAAA's effort to begin the normalization process this year and most recently with managerial training this month, confirms the office's effort to familiarize all staff with racial equity terminology and the impacts of inequities.
+OAAA's effort to begin the normalization process this year and most recently with managerial training this month, confirms the office's effort to familiarize all staff with racial equity terminology and the impacts of racial inequities.
 It is also important to note that all countywide training for Milwaukee County staff will not begin until July 2019.
-While OAAA's intent is to offer all staff with racial equity training, the use of racial equity tools, to best determine equitable decisions and operational practices are not introduced nor effective, until all training has been offered and attended.
-In addition, once normalization has occurred, the development and then use of racial equity tools is considered phase II and will require more time.
+While OAAA's intent is to offer all staff with racial equity training, the use of racial equity tools to best determine equitable decisions and operational practices are not introduced nor effective, until all training has been offered and attended.
+In addition, once normalization has occurred, the development and then use of a racial equity tools is considered phase II and will require more time.

-To honor the Milwaukee County Board's request to review File#19-27, this response is the office's best faith effort, to assess equity.
+To honor the Milwaukee County Board's request to review File#19-442, this response is the office's best faith effort, to assess racial equity.